molarmanful/sclin/README.md

 > A concatenative cyborg chimera.

 **sclin** is a programming language that leans heavily into its weirdness.
 Some of its features include:

-- **Postfix notation** - sclin reads left-to-right with no precedence rules. *Concatenation is composition!*
+- **Postfix notation** - sclin reads left-to-right with no precedence rules.
+  _Concatenation is composition!_
-- **The Stack** - sclin's FIFO stack serves not only as storage, but also as a "staging ground" for function arguments.
+- **The Stack** - sclin's FIFO stack serves as both storage and a "staging ground" for function arguments.
 This - in tandem with stack manipulation commands - enables an intuitive point-free style that mirrors those found in functional languages.
 - **Line-jumping** - sclin treats each line as a separate function, enabling "GOTO"-style line execution commands to create recursion and other control flow structures.
-- **Vectorization** - Many of sclin's commands are vectorized, which allows those commands to operate on arbitrarily nested data structures.
+- **Vectorization** - Most of sclin's built-in commands vectorize, which allow those commands to operate on arbitrarily nested data structures.
 - **Concise symbols** - sclin's commands follow a pictographic language to convey and distinguish properties.
 - **Type fluidity** - Most (if not all) sclin commands auto-convert types as necessary, eschewing type safety for flexibility and expressiveness.

 For more info, visit the [wiki](https://github.com/molarmanful/sclin/wiki).